 To sum it up: Do not expect shipment of your Tiko 3D printer before February 2016.
 (That’s All3DP speaking, not the makers of Tiko)

-Major update, November 10th: Tiko won’t come in time for Christmas
+Tiko 3D Printer Update #26: November 10th – Tiko won’t come in time for Christmas

 Frantic days at TIKO3D.org: After disclosing on November 7th that shipping would not start in November, last night (November 10th) they pushed the date even more: